scenarioo/scenarioo-format/scenarioo_object_model.md

         (and therefore using an array of explicit key-value pairs instead of json directly might be more save to keep the order)

     * in general we do not consider it good practice to just reserve some properties with special key words for such things
-        * probably not eaasy to make this explicit in Java or C# in the API while still allowing to pass arbitrary json objects
+        * probably not easy to make this explicit in Java or C# in the API while still allowing to pass arbitrary json objects
         * the user will not be able to use this keys for real documentation data property names anymore (see `labelKey` in our new model instead, which can even contain `type`, `ìd`, `value` etc. as labels where appropriate)

-    * Last but not least we not like the idea of allowing any json without restriction, because while this might be easy for JS-library, might not be sooo easy for C# and Java Library.
+    * Last but not least we not like the idea of allowing any json without restriction, because while this might be easy for JS-library, might not be so easy for C# and Java Library.

     * more arguments here?